 A little bit about all of them:

 It is the most top skin layer of dead cells.
 These cells are keratin impregnated and protect the skin surface.
 As well see later in my articles, it also acts as a light diffuser.
 Then follows more important skin layer

 The epidermis is about 0.1mm thick.
 It mainly consists of connective tissue and cells, so-called melanosomes that produce the pigment melanin.
 The most exciting part is melanosomes and melanin.
 Melanin is a pigment, which protects your deeper organs from hazardous Ultraviolet light.

 White people got less of them; people with dark skin have more of them.
 In the summertime when you get a sunburn, you get darker, because your skin is trying to protect you from harmful ultraviolet light.
 This is why you should be very careful when taking sunbathes at springtime or at the beginning of summer because your skin isn’t ready for taking much sunlight.
 Little by little, taking sunbathes, your skin produces more melanin, and so you are more protected.
 People in Africa have dark skin – guess why?

 Let us leave Epidermis to go to Dermis side.

-Papillary dermis interconnects with the epidermis.
-It consists of dense collagen tissue; this is why mainly almost all light is reflected from this layer.
+The papillary dermis interconnects with the epidermis.
+It consists of dense collagen tissue; this is why mainly, almost all light is reflected from this layer.
 Papillary dermis supports the epidermis with vital nutrients and secondly to provide a network for thermo-regulation.
-There is nor, or there is very little of melanin pigment on this layer.
+There is not, or there is minimal melanin pigment on this layer.

-This layer consists of dense irregular connective tissue, which differs from the papillary dermis, which is made up of mainly loose connective tissue.
-The reticular layer of the dermis is essential in giving the skin its overall strength and elasticity, as well as housing other important epithelial-derived structures such as glands and hair follicles.
+This layer consists of dense irregular connective tissue, which differs from the papillary dermis, mainly loose connective tissue.
+The reticular layer of the dermis is essential in giving the skin its overall strength and elasticity and housing other important epithelial-derived structures such as glands and hair follicles.